-Marketers can significantly reduce the time which they spend in creating and optimising AdWords campaigns with smart display marketing as it requires a minimum amount of time to manage and delivers superior returns on investment thanks to A.I and algorithms.
+Marketers can significantly reduce the time which they spend in creating and optimising AdWords campaigns with smart display marketing as it requires a minimum amount of time to manage and delivers superior returns on investment thanks to Google’s AI (Artificial Intelligence) and algorithms.

 Let’s discuss how bidding, targeting and creatives are automated with smart display marketing before proceeding further.

 Smart Display advertising uses marketing automation to reduce the amount of time you must spend in optimising your campaign, as now Google’s algorithms and artificial intelligence will optimise your AdWords campaign for you.